 The procedure is outlined here, though the steps to do this are described fully on this Microsoft Azure web page.

-Application Key–Create the Application Key (Client Secret) in the Certificates & secrets for the application in Azure Active Directory > App registrations in the Microsoft Azure Portal.
+Application Key–Create the Application Key (press +New client secret) in the Certificates & secrets for the application in Azure Active Directory > App registrations in the Microsoft Azure Portal.
 You can only copy the key when you first create it, so keep it safe.

 If you lose the Application Key, you cannot retrieve it from the Microsoft Azure Portal.
 You must create a new application key and use the new key in the BMC Discovery cloud credential.
 You should keep a note of the application key until you have successfully tested the cloud credential.